Anapoly Notebook

 Managing AI behaviour

-Managing our own behaviour
+Managing our own habits of thought